- ICH GCP

 Assessed at 10 Month from the beginning of enrollment

-Proportion of participants who complete the 4-weeks assessments
+Proportion of Participants Who Complete the 4-weeks Assessments

 This is designed to assess the short-term attrition and lost to follow-up up to 4 weeks post-enrollment.

-Proportion of participants who complete the 12-weeks assessments
+Proportion of Participants Who Complete the 12-weeks Assessments

-Time Frame: Assessed at 12-weeks post-procedure
+Time Frame: 12-weeks post-procedure

 This is designed to assess the long-term attrition and lost to follow-up up to 12 weeks post-enrollment.